 Whether it's the elementary annual dessert theater, a middle school exploratory class, or a full musical theater production with students grades one through 12, involvement in theatrical productions is part of a well-rounded education.

 - provides healthy opportunities for self-expression,

 - and deepens empathy and understanding.

-Drama helps us to examine the full human experience.
+Theater helps us to examine the full human experience.
 Sometimes that means we portray situations that are different from the wholeness God desires for us.
 We consider student developmental readiness to engage with material, and use the opportunity for conversation that draws us closer to God and each other.

-Joy Anderson, musical and drama director
+Joy Anderson, musical and theater director

 The King and I, 2018-19

 The Pirates of Penzance, 2016-17

 The Secret Garden, 2011-12

 Fiddler on the Roof, 2010-11